ScientificC/cmathl/docs/source/diff.rst

 finite differencing.
 An adaptive algorithm is used to find the best choice of finite difference and to estimate the error in the derivative.

+The functions described in this chapter are declared in the header file :file:`cml/deriv.h`.

 Functions
 =========